 3 Level Combination is a psychological sci-fi set in a dystopian future, where robots act more humane than humans themselves.

-The characters are easily understandable and relatable with common archetypes like the innocent and kind dude, silent bookworm, guy who loses himself to be with the crowd, the bullies, the bystanders, mad scientist, money over everything tycoon, etc.
+The characters are easily understandable and relatable with common archetypes like the innocent and kind dude, silent bookworm, guy who loses himself to fit into society, the bullies, the bystanders, a mad scientist, the money-over-everything tycoon, etc.

-i had throughly enjoy this manga and was quite shocked to see the rating.
-It was understandable and a work i easily was able to become simpathetic to. read more
+i had throughly enjoy this manga and was quite shocked to see the kind of low rating.
+It was understandable and a work i easily was able to become sympathetic to.